Reliable Viscosity Calculation from High-Pressure Equilibrium Molecular Dynamics: Case Study of 2,2,4-Trimethylhexane: Power Spectrum Model

 The Dirac delta distribution, $\delta(\Delta_t)$, is a model for the fast dynamics occurring on timescales much shorter than $\tau_\text{exp}$.
 In reality, the fast dynamics are not instantaneous and the ACF has a more complex shape at short time lags.
 For discrete time series, the fastest oscillations may be limited by the Nyquist frequency.
 To show the effect of the fast oscillations on $\tau_\text{int}$, we replace the Dirac delta distribution with a finite sharp peak centered at $\Delta_t=0$:

 where $f$ is a fixed shape function with $f(0) = 1$ and $\int_{-\infty}^{\infty} f(u) \, \mathrm{d} u = 2$.
-One can always renormalize $f$, $A_0$ and $\tau_\text{fast}$ to satisfy these conditions.
+One can always renormalize $f$, $S_0$ and $\tau_\text{fast}$ to satisfy these conditions.
 This model represents a sharp peak if $f(u)$ decays rapidly for $|u| > 1$ and the parameter $\tau_\text{fast}$, which controls the width of the peak, is much shorter than $\tau_\text{exp}$.
-Formally, one recovers the original Lorentz model term $C_0 \, \delta(\Delta_t)$ by identifying $C_0 = 2 A_0 \tau_\text{fast}$ and considering the limit $\tau_\text{fast} \to 0$ with $C_0$ held fixed.
+Formally, one recovers the original Lorentz model term $C_0 \, \delta(\Delta_t)$ by identifying $C_0 = 2 S_0 \tau_\text{fast}$ and considering the limit $\tau_\text{fast} \to 0$ with $C_0$ held fixed.
 With this more realistic ACF, the integrated correlation time can be written as a weighted average of two timescales:

-If the ACF has no fast component and is purely exponential ($A_0 = 0$), the integrated and exponential correlation times coincide, $\tau_\text{int} = \tau_\text{exp}$.
+If the ACF has no fast component and is purely exponential ($S_0 = 0$), the integrated and exponential correlation times coincide, $\tau_\text{int} = \tau_\text{exp}$.
 However, in the presence of some fast dynamics, the exponential correlation time always corresponds to the slowest mode and the integrated correlation time becomes a weighted average of multiple timescales present in the ACF.
-Note that, because STACIE only fits a model to the spectrum at the lowest frequencies, it can constrain only the effective white-noise background level, $C_0 = 2 A_0 \tau_\text{fast}$.
-Neither the detailed shape function $f$ nor the individual parameters $A_0$ and $\tau_\text{fast}$ are identifiable separately from this low-frequency fit.
+Note that, because STACIE only fits a model to the spectrum at the lowest frequencies, it can constrain only the effective white-noise background level, $C_0 = 2 S_0 \tau_\text{fast}$.
+Neither the detailed shape function $f$ nor the individual parameters $S_0$ and $\tau_\text{fast}$ are identifiable separately from this low-frequency fit.

 In summary, $\tau_\text{int}$ and $\tau_\text{exp}$ serve different practical purposes and cannot generally be interchanged.
-The two timescales become comparable only when $A_0 \ll C_1$, and the slow mode determines both the long-time decay and the statistical inefficiency.
-In viscosity calculations, anisotropic pressure fluctuations typically exhibit fast oscillations caused by atomic vibrations superimposed on a slow mode.
+The two timescales become comparable only in the limit $S_0 \ll C_1$, where this single decay mode determines both the long-time decay and the statistical inefficiency.
+In viscosity calculations, deviatoric pressure fluctuations typically exhibit fast oscillations caused by atomic vibrations superimposed on a slow mode.
 In such cases, the time series may have a small $\tau_\text{int}$ (hence relatively small uncertainty in time-averaged quantities for a given $t_\text{sim}$) while still exhibiting a large $\tau_\text{exp}$, meaning that long simulations are required to converge the predicted transport properties.